-This country-specific Q&A provides an overview of the legal framework and key issues surrounding arbitration law in Greece including arbitration agreements, tribunals, proceedings as well as costs, awards and the hot topics concerning this country at present.
+This country-specific Q&A provides an overview of the legal framework and key issues surrounding arbitration law in the Greece.

 This Q&A is part of the global guide to Arbitration.